feathersjs/feathers/docs/api/databases/mongodb.md

 #### params.pipeline

 Used for [aggregation pipelines](#aggregation-pipeline).
-Whenever this property is set, the adapter will use the `collection.aggregate` method instead of the `collection.find` method.
+Whenever this property is set, the adapter will use the `model.aggregate` method instead of the `model.find` method.
 The `pipeline` property should be an array of [aggregation stages](https://www.mongodb.com/docs/manual/reference/operator/aggregation-pipeline/).

 #### params.mongodb